Submissions for the 2024 Northeast Texas Poetry in Schools Contest open on February 1, 2024 and close on March 1, 2024

 Notification of Winners

 Teachers must reply by email to confirm the announcement of their winning students has been received.

-All winning students’ poems must have a parent permission form submitted before their awards can be finalized.
+All winning students’ poems must have a parent consent form submitted before their awards can be finalized.
 Failure to do so will result in the poem’s disqualification.
-More information on the the permission form will be giving to teachers/parents of winning students.
-You may download the permission form here.
+More information on the permission form will be given to teachers/parents of winning students.

 Suggestions for Teachers and Parents